Silks and Shenanigans: The Kelso Queen & The Carlow King: Saturday’s Top-Rated Tips & The Mullins Victory Lap

 The Insider View: Tomorrow’s “Quiet” Profits

-While everyone looks to the weekend, the real value often hides in the Thursday “bread and butter” meetings at Ludlow and Sedgefield.
+While everyone looks to the weekend, the real value often hides in the “bread and butter” meetings.
+Based on today’s racing cards for Thursday, March 19, 2026, Timeform’s highest-rated selections and expert “fancies” across the UK and Irish meetings are highlighted

 Follow me on X for more @records1black